ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/useful-console-commands/UDK Gameplay Debugging.md

 #### Object Data Manipulation

-These [console commands] allow you to open a property window for an in-game object or even for the class default object, which can then be viewed or modified at runtime.
+These [console commands](<https://api.unrealengine.com/udk/Three/ConsoleCommands.html>) allow you to open a property window for an in-game object or even for the class default object, which can then be viewed or modified at runtime.
 Note that there is a None category that contains all the variables that have not been declared with var(), giving you complete access to all of the object's data.

 As these commands rely on property windows external to the game window which are created using wxWindows, these commands are unavailable if wxWindows is disabled, which it is by default.
-To enable wxWindows and thus these console commands, the game must be run with the -wxwindows [command line argument].
+To enable wxWindows and thus these console commands, the game must be run with the -wxwindows [command line argument](<https://api.unrealengine.com/udk/Three/CommandLineArguments.html>).

-**Note:** This will also enable the [Remote Control][2].
-You can also add the -norc [command line argument] to disable the [Remote Control][2] window if you like.
+**Note:** This will also enable the [Remote Control](<https://api.unrealengine.com/udk/Three/GameplayDebugging.html#RemoteControl>).
+You can also add the -norc [command line argument](<https://api.unrealengine.com/udk/Three/CommandLineArguments.html>) to disable the [Remote Control](<https://api.unrealengine.com/udk/Three/GameplayDebugging.html#RemoteControl>) window if you like.

 #### EditActor